GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/edpWellbore/Example.rst

  - All initial value fields must have ``initialCondition`` field set to ``1``;
  - The ``setName`` field points to the previously defined box to apply the fields;
  - ``nodeManager`` and ``faceManager`` in the ``objectPath`` indicate that the boundary conditions are applied to the element nodes and faces, respectively;
- - ``fieldName`` is the name of the field registered in GEOSX;
+ - ``fieldName`` is the name of the field registered in GEOS;
  - Component ``0``, ``1``, and ``2`` refer to the x, y, and z direction, respectively;
  - And the non-zero values given by ``Scale`` indicate the magnitude of the loading;
  - Some shorthand, such as ``xneg`` and ``xpos``, are used as the locations where the boundary conditions are applied in the computational domain.
 For instance, ``xneg`` means the portion of the computational domain located at the left-most in the x-axis, while ``xpos`` refers to the portion located at the right-most area in the x-axis.
 Similar shorthand include ``ypos``, ``yneg``, ``zpos``, and ``zneg``;
- - The mud pressure loading has a negative value due to the negative sign convention for compressive stress in GEOSX.
+ - The mud pressure loading has a negative value due to the negative sign convention for compressive stress in GEOS.

 The parameters used in the simulation are summarized in the following table.